pretix/pretix-widget-wordpress/readme.txt

 Yes, sure!
 You can customize the pretix ticketing widget for for seamless integration into your website and your brand's identity.

+== Security ==

+If you discover a security issue, please contact us at security@pretix.eu and see our [Responsible Disclosure Policy](https://docs.pretix.eu/trust/security/disclosure/) further information.

 == Credits ==

 * Developed by <a href="https://straightvisions.com">straightvisions GmbH</a>